- Chapter 1: Requirements

 The domain controllers do not have to have a great deal of computing horsepower.
 Two domain controllers should be adequate for typical domains serving around a hundred users provided they are only acting as domain controllers.
 It is easy to add and/or upgrade domain controllers in the future should you find that you require more capacity.

 Since your domain controllers must be found by workstations wishing to log into your domain, they must be registered with static IP addresses and have a DNS name in your intended domain.
-If you require a new or a modification to a DNS registration, send email to email@example.com.
+Most DNS changes, including ones like this are self-service for the registered contacts via https://networks.uw.edu/.

 In order to maintain the domain controllers for a domain, you must be the domain contact person.
 Every existing DNS domain already has a contact person listed.
 If you are unsure of your domain contact person, you can contact Network Operations to find this out.
-If you are the domain contact, you can contact Network Operations to request that your domain controller servers be registered as such so that other computers can find them.
+If you are the domain contact, the registered contacts for your DNS zone can register those domain controllers self-service via https://networks.uw.edu/, so that other computers can find them.
 This process is outlined below.

 If you have questions about the DNS domain contact system, you can send email to email@example.com.